EmpPowiUDE/NovalandGuide/docs/source/CreateANewPage.rst

     page_sequence = [PageName, PageName2, PageName3]

-The instructions on the `Basic structure of the page <docs/build/html/BasicStructureOfAPage.html>`_ page are essential in order to work with a page in oTree.
+The instructions on the :ref:`basic-structure-page` are essential in order to work with a page in oTree.